Gravitational Waves from First-Order Phase Transitions Assisted by Temperature-Enhanced Scatterings: Results

 Next, we translate these phase transition parameters into predictions for the stochastic GW background.
 The peak amplitude of the GW energy density spectrum can be estimated as (\ref{eq:GW}), where $S(f/f_{\mathrm{peak}})$ is a spectral shape function, and $\Omega_{\mathrm{peak}}$ depends on $\alpha$, $\beta/H$, $T_n$, and other efficiency factors, following the approach described in Section~\ref{sec:gw}.

-The temperature-enhanced scatterings influence the GW spectrum in several key ways: \begin{itemize} \item By lowering $T_n$, they shift the peak frequency $f_{\mathrm{peak}} \propto T_n$ to lower values, closer to the sensitive bands of space-based interferometers. \item Stronger transitions (larger $\alpha$) increase the peak amplitude, making the signal easier to detect. \item Smaller $\beta/H$ leads to slower phase transitions, enhancing the overall GW energy density. \end{itemize}
+The temperature-enhanced scatterings influence the GW spectrum in several key ways: \begin{itemize} \item By lowering $T_n$, they shift the peak frequency $f_{\mathrm{peak}} \propto T_n$ to lower values, bringing the spectrum into the optimal sensitivity range of space-based interferometers. \item Stronger transitions (larger $\alpha$) increase the peak amplitude, making the signal easier to detect. \item Smaller $\beta/H$ leads to slower phase transitions, enhancing the overall GW energy density. \end{itemize}